Stressed/Burned Out

 With ambient textures, slow tempos, and unobtrusive melodies, these tracks create space for rest and nervous-system recovery during periods of stress.
 Expansive atmospheres or lofi tempos, with steady rhythms and grounding vibes, the music here invites the body to relax and the mind to gently let go of stress.
 Complete free for you to explore, just press play when you’re ready.

-Please note: although currently a limited selection, some of the links will contain links, which means I may earn a small commission if you choose to make a purchase.
-I only share products I truly believe in and feel aligned with the care and integrity of this wellness space.
+The items listed below have been chosen with the intention to help reduce levels of stress.
+Some of these products contain links, which may earn me a small commission if you choose to make a purchase.
+I only share products I truly believe in, and feel aligned with our passion for care and wellness.

 e-Guide